monktastic/no-more-contempt/scratch/endless-summary.md

 ---
 ---

-Why do we enjoy mocking, shaming, and contemptuously judging our enemies?
-Deep down, we know that this behavior only _increases_ the "net darkness" in the world, but this knowledge is very cleverly shielded from our conscious minds so that we can easily convince ourselves it is a net good.
-It turns out that such self-deception is precisely what enables the "bad people" to do what _they_ do without compunction.
-By engaging in it ourselves, we reinforce the same tendency in them — and not by accident.
-Indeed, it is the secret _purpose_ of our contempt — and also the mechanism by which it works.
-You see, at the very deepest level, we know that we are not _intrinsically_ superior to anyone — so pretending that we are is already self-deception.
-But it also has the further effect of provoking our enemies into feeling contempt for _us_, which helps them feel justified in their misbehavior, which we can then use as an excuse to escalate ours while convincing ourselves that it is righteous.
-It is thus **profound, recursive** self-deception.

-The only reason we ever feel contempt for anyone; that is, see them as fundamentally defective or ourselves as intrinsically superior, is that it is the most effective tool our darkness has to hide itself from us and thereby produce more.
-It has literally no other purpose.
-If you find this hard to believe, you are beginning to appreciate what makes it so difficult for the "bad people" to confront what _they_ are doing — for it is one of darkness's _milder_ illusions, and yet it is _still_ powerful enough to fool even otherwise-decent people.
-You have _no idea_ the depth and profundity of self-deception in which "truly evil" people are trapped.

 ---

-In other words, contempt is intrinsically malicious, and the way in which it causes harm is by secretly but intentionally provoking the darkness in others.
-We know all this from the very first instant we feel it, but hide it from ourselves while telegraphing the whole sordid plan to them.
-They are legitimately seeing the same darkness in us that we are viciously judging them for.
-Contempt has literally no other purpose than to spread darkness in this way.
-Why?
-To hide our own from ourselves.
-We may not think that "darkness" exists in us, but if so, it is only because ours is especially well hidden, and thus particularly insidious.
-Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.
-We have all benefited ourselves at the world's expense.
-The only way we can feel okay about this is by darkening our perception of the world — and by doing so, further darkening it.

-Again, it is precisely the same mechanism that allows the "bad people" to do what they do — and the darkness in our mind secretly _needs_ them to, to help it provide cover for itself.

-It is entirely possible to mock, shame, and judge without a trace of malice, contempt, or self-righteousness, but it feels entirely different, and has a dramatically different outcome.
-In the same way that your darkness was being telegraphed to them before, your inner Light is now.
-Your intention is now to _free_ the world of darkness instead of

----

-A mind that is free of self-deception simply cannot feel malice, contempt, or self-righteousness toward anybody, because it sees clearly that these sentiments exist _only_ to pull us under the sway of our own darkness; and that from this place, we are _only_ capable of spreading that darkness while not realizing that we are doing any such thing.

-What has actually happened is that the darkness in our mind conspired with theirs to produce _more_ darkness.
-It is a kind of "secret handshake"; one that you can learn to perceive.
-We may believe that we and they are enemies, but our darkness is secretly allied.
-In fact, they aren't truly separate.
-The darkness in all of our minds together behaves like a singular _distributed malevolent entity_, manipulating all of humanity from beneath our conscious thresholds.
-The Christians know it as the Devil, and the Buddhists call it the ego.
-You can treat it as a metaphor, but it is also as real as anything you can touch.
-It is why we sometimes suspect the existence of an evil global conspiracy.
-It is the _primordial_ evil conspiracy; the one to which all the rest owe their existence, and to which they ultimately filter up.
-Every act of unkindness we have ever perpetrated on _anyone_ has only ever been in service of the Beast — and part of us has always known this.

-Make no mistake: there certainly _are_ people who knowingly harbor the darkness, and who conspire to bring great harm — and they must be stopped.
-Kindness doesn't mean being nice or gentle, or even tolerant or understanding.
-It can be as fierce or even violent as the situation warrants.
-There is no specific form that it must take.
-Its only defining quality is that it is utterly free of self-deception.
-There cannot be even the _slightest_ trace of malice, contempt, or self-righteousness, or else it is only the darkness masquerading as the Light.
-These two can be extremely hard to tell apart — but only because we have convinced ourselves that we do not need to; that our intentions couldn't possibly matter.
-Nothing could be further from the truth: our innermost motivations _always_ leak into the world, manipulating it in ways that are largely hidden from our conscious minds.
-But it is only our _darkness_ that hides this; our Light can always perceive these subtle networks of causality.

-Every one of us has skirted our conscience before, pretending either that we couldn't hear it or that we didn't have to listen.
-Every time we engage in this subterfuge — which is far more often than we realize — we are contributing to the hidden network of darkness, secretly licensing others to do the same.
-In particular, any time we feel _contempt_ for anyone, our mind is trying to shield us from our _own_ darkness.
-Any action taken from this place _will_ darken the world, one way or another.
-A mind that is free of self-deception simply cannot feel malice, contempt, or self-righteousness toward anyone, because it sees their inner Light.
-But it is not naive: it also perceives how the mass of darkness has infiltrated their minds, and can target that darkness with surgical precision.
 Even if the person must be harmed or subdued in the process, they can subconsciously sense that it is somehow not _they_ that are being targeted.
 Their darkness is thus not offered the "hook" in our minds that it previously used to justify itself.

-Thus, for the vast majority of us, fighting evil has less to do with advancing the right agendas than with freeing our own minds of this mind-virus that sabotages our every effort to accomplish lasting good.
+Thus, fighting evil has less to do with advancing the right agendas than with freeing our own minds of this mind-virus that sabotages our every effort to accomplish lasting good.
 The cleaner our own minds become, the less threatening our genuinely compassionate agendas then appear to others.
 This may be a frustratingly slow process, but it is the only thing that doesn't move us backwards.

 This "inner Light" is what you _are_ in your innermost core.